sbkr74/Spark_Intro/Docs/Topics_Documentation/RDD.md

 At a high level, every Spark application consists of a driver program that runs the user’s main function and executes various parallel operations on a cluster.
 The main abstraction Spark provides is a resilient distributed dataset (RDD), which is a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.

+There are two ways to create RDDs: parallelizing an existing collection in your driver program, or referencing a dataset in an external storage system, such as a shared filesystem, HDFS, HBase, or any data source offering a Hadoop InputFormat.

 ### Summary
 - RDD stands for Resilient Distributed Dataset.
     - Resilient:- Relates to fault-tolerant i.e., ability to recover from failure.